MatheusRuggeri/FamilySearchDownloader/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # FamilySearchDownloader
-Sorry that there is only one commit, this was a private project, with my user and pass, all the commits have personal data.
+Sorry that there is only one commit, this was a private project, with my user and pass, old commits had personal data.

 An automatic download to Family Search files.
 You can load or download all the files in a book.